Shomari/shiftnotes/TEMP_EPA_DAY_FILTER.md

 When ready to remove this temporary feature:

 1. Search for `TEMPORARY` in `NewAssessmentForm.tsx`
-2. Remove lines 85-109 (the mapping and helper function)
+2. Remove lines 85-109 (the EPA day-of-week mapping and helper function)
+3. Remove lines 137-182 (the useEffect hook that clears EPAs on date change)
-3. Replace `getAvailableEpas()` function (lines 310-333) with the original:
+4. Replace `getAvailableEpas()` function (lines 310-333) with the original:
    ```typescript
    const getAvailableEpas = () => {
      const selectedEpaIds = new Set(assessmentSlots.map(s => s.epaId).filter(Boolean));
      return epas.filter(epa => !selectedEpaIds.has(epa.id));
    };
    ```
-4. Remove the helper message (lines 819-823)
+5. Remove the helper message (lines 819-823)
-5. Remove the helperText style (lines 1212-1217) - optional, can keep for future use
+6. Remove the helperText style (lines 1212-1217) - optional, can keep for future use

 All changes are in ONE file, making removal very straightforward.
+Just search for `TEMPORARY` or `TODO: Remove this when permanent solution` to find all sections.

 ## Testing Checklist

 - [ ] Select different shift dates and verify EPA list changes accordingly
 - [ ] Verify Sunday shows only EPAs: 2, 8, 12, 13, 14, 15, 16, 17
 - [ ] Verify Monday shows only EPAs: 7, 9, 14, 16, 20, 21, 22
+- [ ] **Select an EPA, then change the shift date** - verify invalid EPA is automatically cleared
-- [ ] Verify existing assessments can be edited (already-selected EPAs remain)
+- [ ] Change date back - verify EPA list updates and previous EPA can be reselected
 - [ ] Verify the helper message appears when shift date is selected
+- [ ] Test the MUI calendar picker for shift date selection
 - [ ] Test on both web and mobile platforms

 ## Notes